jcwang123/BA-Transformer/README.md

 This is an official release of the paper **Boundary-aware Transformers for Skin Lesion Segmentation**.

-> This paper has been accepted by [MICCAI](https://www.springerprofessional.de/en/boundary-aware-transformers-for-skin-lesion-segmentation/19687860).

 > [**K-Net:Towards Unified Image Segmentation**](https://arxiv.org/abs/2110.03864),
 > Jiacheng Wang, Yueming Jin, Shuntian Cai, Hongzhi Xu, Pheng-Ann Heng, Jing Qin, Liansheng Wang
 > In: Medical Image Computing and Computer Assisted Intervention (MICCAI), 2021